LesserHydra/SecondChance/README.md

 #### Safe positions
 An entity is in a safe position if and only if it is riding a vehicle in a safe position or all the following are true:
 - isOnGround()
-- the blocks directly at and one above its position are not solid and not liquid
+- the blocks directly at and one above its position are not occluding and not liquid
-- the block directly below its position is solid
+- the block directly below its position is occluding

 ## Configuration
 Most mechanics are configurable, and worlds can be blacklisted or whitelisted by name.